-Jim Daly: You have a kind of bucket list for children which are the difficult experiences you think they need to have in order to be ready for life.
-Now I gotta tell you as a parent, I’m thinking, I’ve got to keep them from difficult experiences, but what’s on that list?
+Jim Daly: You have a kind of bucket list for children, which, uh, are the difficult experiences you think they need to have in order to be ready for life.
+Now, I got to tell you, as a parent, I’m thinking, “I’ve got to keep them from difficult experiences,” but what’s on that list?

-Michael Anderson: Yeah, a lot of the things we instinctively try to keep our kids from are things they need to be ready for adulthood, ’cause adulthood isn’t gonna be easy.
-Some of those things would be like not being invited to a birthday party.
-And we don’t need to jump in and try to get them invited or call the mom (Laughter).
-Those are experiences we need.
+Michael Anderson: Yeah, a lot of the things we instinctively try to keep our kids from are things they need to be ready for adulthood, ’cause adulthood isn’t going to be easy.
+Some of those things would be like not being invited to a birthday party, and we don’t need to jump in and try to get them invited or call the mom, those are experiences we need.

 Jim: Why would you put your child in that kind of danger?

 Jim: Hard hats.

-Jim: There you go.
+Jim: There you go (laughs).

-John: –sometimes it’s us guys who are—
+John: … sometimes it’s us guys who are the ones.

 Michael: Thank you.

-Jim: –how these things help build our character.
+Jim: … how these things help build our character.

-Jim: –a Western listener?
+Jim: A Western listener?
 We’re trying to do everything we can to avoid the first step.
 We don’t want to suffer in any way.
 Our whole culture is built on reducing suffering and pain.